aovabo/blogger/testdata/posts/aeroastro.md

 Notes:

-[1] If you love space like I do and want to know more about how small satellites are made or how rocket engines work, check out this guide!
+If you love space like I do and want to know more about how small satellites are made or how rocket engines work, check out this guide!
 It has lots of information on these topics and I always add new things to it.

-[2] Aerospace engineering is all about making aircraft, spacecraft, and rockets.
+Aerospace engineering is all about making aircraft, spacecraft, and rockets.
 It has two main parts: aeronautical engineering (which focuses on aircraft) and astronautical engineering (which focuses on spacecraft and rockets).

+## Quote

+> “For the pursuit of knowledge in near-space, space, and beyond.” - CSI

 ***